bojifengyu/HFServletsJSP/README.md

 <h2>This project contains all of the Head First projects and examples</h2>

-<p>These projects have been Mavenized and contain some extra comments</p>
+<p>These projects have been Mavenized and contain some extra comments and javadoc</p>